parangueo-media/poktabot/README.md

 The first player to push the ball through the opponent’s ring wins.
 If nobody scores within 3 minutes, the game ends with no winner.
+Feel free to use our online POKTABOT timer: https://poktabot-timer.lovable.app/

 ## Notes